edublancas/edublancas.github.io/resume/resume.md

 May 2016
 :   [Stanford Crowd Course Initiative](http://crowdcourse.stanford.edu/)

-    * I volunteered for to weeks to design the [Practical Machine Learning with Python](http://crowdcourse.stanford.edu/ml.html) course.
+    * Volunteered for to weeks to design the [Practical Machine Learning with Python](http://crowdcourse.stanford.edu/ml.html) course.
     * Designed most of the syllabus and provided code examples using scikit-learn and pandas.

 ## Awards